jpalgon/Draft_Scouting/README.md

 ## Overview

-The NFL Draft is the most important way to acquire talented players.
-I am going to give any prespective team insight into which players get selected on the first 2 days of the draft (rounds 1-3) where the majority of NFL starters are found, which players get selected on day 3 (rounds 4-7) and which players will be undrafted.
+The NFL Draft is the most important process in acquiring talented players.

+I am going to give any prespective team insight into when players will be selected.

-My data was web scraped from sports-reference.com and merged with the NFL_data Python package.
+The combine and college stats data was web scraped from sports-reference.com.
+The scouting reports and draft grades were taken from ESPN.

-Combine athletic testing data played a key role in helping separate where in the draft players are selected, especially weight adjusted statistics that I feature engineered.

-Offensive stats carry a strong weight than defensive stats in separating the draft rounds of players.
-The final season of a players' career was more important than their career stats with QB being an exception.

-It was easier to separate drafted players from undrafted players, than day 1 or 2 players from day 3 players.
+The length of the scouting report is a decent indicator of where in the draft a player will be taken.

+Overall player rank and draft grade were by far the most important features in determining where a player will get selected.
+This not surprising at all as teams are trying to pick the best players.

+My model was better at predicting the first round of the draft than any other round.

 ## Business Problem